 In the longest match in Davis Cup history, the Czech Republic beat host Switzerland in a doubles epic lasting seven hours.
 Tomas Berdych and Lukas Rosol clinched on their 13th match point, edging Stanislas Wawrinka and Marco Chiudinelli 6-4, 5-7, 6-4, 6-7 (3), 24-22 in Geneva.

-The defending champion Czechs took a 2-1
+The defending champion Czechs took a 2-1 lead on Chiudinelli's double-fault.

 The previous record was 6 hours, 22 minutes for American John McEnroe's win against Sweden's Mats Wilander in 1982.